• Skip to primary navigation

 Notes

-1. Use luke warm water to help yeast grow, but dont use hot water or you will kill the yeast.
+• Use luke warm milk to help yeast grow, but don't use hot milk or you will kill the yeast.

-2. Let the yeast sit and bubble for about 10 minutes, to make sure it's alive and working.
+• To test the yeast before using Let the yeast sit and bubble for about 10 minutes.
+This makes sure it's alive and working.

-3. Incorporate the first 4 cups of flour but then add the next 1-2 cups slowly until the dough pulls away from the sides, but still has a slightly sticky texture.
-If the dough is still too sticky add more flour.
-If you are in a more humid climate you may need to add more than what the recipe calls for.
+• Don't add all the flour at once.
+Incorporate the first three cups of flour and then add the next cup slowly until the dough pulls away from the sides, but still has a slightly sticky texture.

-4. Let the dough knead in your stand mixture till it has a nice sheen to it. about 5 minutes.
+• Knead the dough long enough.
+Let it go until it has a nice sheen to it. about 10 minutes.

-1. Make sure the butter and cream cheese are both room temperature, so you have a nice smooth textured icing.
+• Make sure the butter and cream cheese are both room temperature before you make the icing.
+This results in the perfect smooth texture.

-2. Frost the cinnamon rolls while they are still warm.
+• Frost the cinnamon buns while they are still warm.

 Nutrition